Delray Beach Unnecessary Testing Lawyer

 While ordering unnecessary tests can seem harmless to many, the reality is that serious problems can develop.
 This is especially true in those who might be particularly susceptible to certain conditions – for example, the elderly are much more prone to develop issues such as radiation sickness (from X-rays, CAT scans and the like) than a younger person might be.
 It is also eminently plausible for someone to sustain lasting emotional and mental harm due to unnecessary medical testing – for instance, having to go through an unnecessary biopsy may lead to panic attacks or fear of a cancer diagnosis that never occurs.

 Unlike in many other states, Florida does have a statute explicitly forbidding unnecessary medical testing.
 It states that any medical professional who orders, procures, provides or administers any medical testing that is not “reasonably calculated” to aid in treating a patient may wind up subject to disciplinary action.
 It also permits any plaintiff who prevails on such a claim in court to recoup attorney’s fees and costs, which is markedly unusual in business-friendly Florida.
 The key words are “reasonably calculated,” which are often subjective – but in many cases, exploring that meaning is worth doing in court.

 Call Our Experienced Lawyers Today

 Many who experience unnecessary medical testing may think it is not worth going to court over, but it is – medical testing is a serious undertaking, and to put someone through that without need can be traumatic in the extreme.
-Discussing the matter with our Delray Beach unnecessary testing attorneys at the Leifer Law Firm can be a good first step in determining how best to handle the matter – we are happy to sit down with you and try to help answer your questions.
+Discussing the matter with our Delray Beach unnecessary testing attorneys at Leifer & Ramirez can be a good first step in determining how best to handle the matter – we are happy to sit down with you and try to help answer your questions.
 Call us today to set up an appointment.